Bethe Ansatz solution for a model of global-range interacting bosons on the square lattice: Integrable model with global-range interaction

 for $n=1,\dots,N$.
 Note that both (\ref{nrg}) and (\ref{bae}) are functions of the {\it squares} of the $\{\varepsilon_j:j=1,...,m\}$.
 This is due to a symmetry resulting from unitary transformations of the form $c_j\mapsto -c_j$ which induces a sign change for the $\varepsilon_j$ in (\ref{tham}).

 The Bethe eigenstates of the transformed operator (\ref{tham}) arise as a generalisation of results presented in \cite{cdv16}.
 Alternatively, they may be obtained as a specialisation after a transformation (e.g. see \cite{vl25}) of a more recent construction developed in \cite{s23}.
 A distinctive character of the Bethe eigenstate formulation is that it is described through a set of pseudovacua, rather than a single pseudovacuum, analogous to the constructions in \cite{ytfl17}.
-For a given collection of quantum numbers $\{N_1,\,\dots,\,N_m: N_j\in\,{\mathbb Z}_{\geq 0}\}$ set
+For a given collection of quantum numbers $\{N_1,\,\dots,\,N_m: N_j\in\,{\mathbb Z}_{\geq 0}\}$, denoting the eigenvalues of the conserved operators $\hat{N}_j$ as before, set